retro5475/Fivem-backdoor-scanner/README.md

 # Fivem-backdoor-scanner
-I am sick of backdoors so i made a simple tool if you have questions or else contact me on discord: lunaris.c
+I am sick of backdoors so i made a simple tool if you have questions or else contact me on discord: shadow5475.cs